grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

 ```
 <!-- prettier-ignore-end -->

 > **Note**: Grafana Mimir includes a system that optionally and anonymously reports non-sensitive, non-personally identifiable information about the running Mimir cluster to a remote statistics server.
-If possible, we kindly ask that you to keep the usage reporting feature enabled, to help us understand more about how the open source community runs Mimir.
-To opt out, refer to [Disable the anonymous usage statistics reporting]({{< relref "../configure/about-anonymous-usage-statistics-reporting.md#disable-the-anonymous-usage-statistics-reporting" >}}).
+> If possible and to help us understand more about how the open source community runs Mimir, we kindly ask you to keep the usage reporting feature enabled.
+> To opt out, refer to [Disable the anonymous usage statistics reporting]({{< relref "../configure/about-anonymous-usage-statistics-reporting.md#disable-the-anonymous-usage-statistics-reporting" >}}).

 ## Run Grafana Mimir